Contact The Firm

 There is no denying that your credit rating will take a serious hit.
 Most people choose to continue paying (reaffirm) their mortgage, rent and car payment, so you will not be living on the street or lose your family transportation.
 Credit repair is an important part of the recovery process.
 You may be paying for everything by check or cash for about two years, while you rebuild your credit.
 Within two or three years of meeting your restructured or remaining financial obligations on time, you will generally qualify for credit, although you may be considered a higher risk and will face higher interest rates.

 Some employers are beginning to look at credit scores as a means of evaluating personal character for executive positions.
 Generally speaking, most companies have not started the practice for anything other than upper-level managers.

 If you are trying to buy insurance or change insurance companies, be aware that some insurance companies now look at credit reports.
 Many companies claim there is a correlation between credit history and risk.
 It is a questionable practice that has come under scrutiny in the courts.

-It generally takes about five years of good financial management for your bankruptcy to have a little impact on your credit rating.
+It generally takes about five years of good financial management for your bankruptcy to have little impact on your credit rating.
 In ten years, the bankruptcy will be erased completely.

 Everyone’s circumstances are different.
 Contact our offices in Bellevue, Washington to arrange a free consultation to learn more.
 We represent clients throughout the Bellevue region.